 Learn more about your options if you are unable to work due to an illness or injury.
 Disability insurance may replace some or all of your income during an extended illness or injury.
 See also family and medical leave under the Family and Medical Leave Act (FMLA).
 FMLA entitles eligible employees to take unpaid, job-protected leave for specified family and medical reasons.

-Faculty in the VCU Optional Retirement Plan (ORP) are provided with long-term disability insurance at no cost.
-This plan is available through Standard Insurance Company and provides the following benefits during approved periods of disability:
+VCU provides Optional Retirement Plan (ORP) participants with long-term disability insurance at no cost.
+This coverage is through Standard Insurance Company and provides the following benefits during approved periods of disability:

 - Pays the monthly contribution to the ORP during the period of disability payments

 Faculty and Classified staff who opted out of the VSDP participate in the Traditional Sick Leave Plan and are not automatically covered by a disability plan.
-At their option, these faculty members may choose to purchase long-term disability insurance at group rates through payroll deduction.
+At their option, these employees may choose to purchase long-term disability insurance at group rates through payroll deduction.
 This program is also available to University and Academic Professionals during their first year of VSDP participation when non-work related disabilities are not yet covered.
 The long-term disability plan is available through the Standard Insurance Company and provides the following coverage:

 - Pays a regular income when you’re disabled and cannot work